Tulip Fever: Plot

-Jan plots to escape to the new world with Sophia, after having success of his own in the tulip market.
-He learns that the nuns at St. Ursula (the convent Sophia came from) raise tulips in their gardens.
-Jan attempts to steal some of the bulbs but is knocked out by the abbess of St. Ursula.
-When he regains consciousness, he apologizes and the abbess gives him the bulbs Willem had bought before he was abducted into the navy.
+Sophia acts fast and tells Cornelis that she is pregnant and he is overjoyed.
+Sophia conspires with Maria to pass off the pregnancy as her own.
+When the baby is born, Sophia will pretend to die in childbirth so she can be with Jan, and Maria can raise the child as her own with Cornelis.
+She enlists the help of Dr. Sorgh to further deceive Cornelis about the pregnancy and he predicts a boy.

-Maria realizes that she is pregnant with Willem's child.
-With Willem gone, the baby will be born out of wedlock.
-Maria explains her condition to Sophia and threatens to reveal Sophia's affair to Cornelis if she disclosed to Cornelis the pregnancy.
-Sophia conspires with Maria to pass off the pregnancy as her own: when the baby is born, Sophia will pretend to die in childbirth so she can leave with Jan and Maria can raise the child as her own with Cornelis.
+Jan plans their escape to the New World with Sophia, intending to take part in the escalating tulip market.
+Knowing that the nuns at St. Ursula raise tulips in their gardens, Jan attempts to steal some but is deftly knocked out by the ever-vigilant Abbess of St. Ursula.
+When he regains consciousness, he apologizes and the Abbess gives him the bulbs Willem had bought before he was abducted into the navy.

-After Maria gives birth to a daughter and Sophia pretends to die, Cornelis is grief stricken at the loss of his wife.
+After Maria gives birth to a daughter and Sophia pretends to die, Cornelis is grief-stricken at the loss of his wife.
 Sophia, under her shroud, weeps as she realizes that she has deeply hurt Cornelis with her deceit, but eventually realizes that it is too late to undo what she has done.
 Ashamed of herself, Sophia runs away and Jan is unable to find her.

 Willem, returning after his stint in the navy in Africa, visits Maria at Cornelis's house.
 Maria is furious at him, but they soon reconcile once he discovers he was not betrayed.
 Cornelis overhears their loud quarreling and the revelation of the conspiracy among Maria, Sophia, and Jan.
 Cornelis makes his peace with the truth, and departs for the Dutch East Indies, where he finds love and makes a family, but only after leaving the house to Maria, Willem, and the baby girl that he loved as his own.

 Eight years later, the abbess of St. Ursula visits Jan and views his artwork of Sophia.
 She praises him for his talent, and commissions him to paint a mural in the church.
 When Jan looks down from the scaffold, he sees Sophia, who has joined the convent, and they share tender smiles.